PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:19:07
+Last updated: 2024-04-12 05:20:15
-Random Quote: If I'm always looking back, I'm never looking ahead.
-We are who we are because of consequences.
-You can't live without consequences. - Morty Smith
+Random Quote: Every night can't be legendary.
+If all nights are legendary, no nights are legendary! - Ted Mosby